Upcoming SharePoint Books

 Wondering if you should buy a SharePoint book currently on the market or wait few more months for a better one?

-The following list will allow you to get a sneak preview of some interesting SharePoint books coming out in the next three months.
+The following list will allow you to get a sneak preview of some interesting SharePoint books coming out in the next few months and some of them just published.
 The authors links will point you to their LinkedIn profiles to connect with them and luckily get some additional questions answered related to the books.

 I will try to keep this list as up-to-date as possible, so make sure you’re coming back regularly to see what’s new in the stores.